The Twitch Graveyard

 • ☠️ Recaps: April 2019

-Announced at Twitchcon Europe 2019, Recaps were going to be an automatically generated Highlight Reel of your streams.
-The video for the Recaps would pull from both Clips and other signals (chat engagement) to create the recaps - and allow creators to edit them.
-Slated for beta test in June 2019... they never came out and were never mentioned again.
+Announced at Twitchcon Europe 2019, Recaps was going to be an automatically generated Highlight Reel of your streams.
+The video for the Recaps would pull from Clips and other signals (chat engagement) to create the recaps - and allow creators to edit them.
+Slated for a beta test in June 2019, they never came out and were never mentioned again.

 2018 Deaths